tbjers/url-shortener-flask/README.md

 * Support analytics tracking via external services such as Google Analytics
 * Mobile device support for App/Play Store links
 * Analytics dashboard for users
+* Roll up statistics by year, month and day